gulrenor/pllc/README.md

 #### Hugo

 These are Hugo's built in commands, but in order to make them country specific, you'll have to also include the `--config` switch.
-I've also included [scripts](#custom-scripts) that will do this automatically for you
+I've also included [scripts](#custom-scripts) that will do this automatically for you.

 + Start local development server:
   `hugo server`